 Last week, I attended the Re-work Deep Learning Conference in San Francisco.
 The speakers were a plethora of the top AI researchers and practitioners in the world - Facebook AI Research (FAIR), Google Brain, Netflix, Uber, MIT, UC-Berkeley, Amazon, and Pandora, just to name a few.
 The topics ranged from academic topics like pruning neural networks to putting AI into practice in retail.
 As with most conferences, there seemed to be an overarching theme in the sessions I attended.
 At this conference, the theme was “you have to use multiple AI methods to solve your problem.”
 Consumers are relying on AI more each day and they expect the AI to evolve.
 For the evolution to occur, new techniques must be invented.
 In addition, techniques must be combined.

-On Day 1, I saw a talk by Walmart AI Labs entitled “Personalizing the Online Grocery Substitution Experience.”
+On Day 1, I saw a talk by Kamiya Motwani of Walmart AI Labs entitled “Personalizing the Online Grocery Substitution Experience.”
 My family uses Walmart online grocery ordering and pickup.
-At times, items are out-of-stock and we get substituted items.
+At times, items are out-of-stock and so those items get substituted.
 Sometimes we wonder why in the world we got some of the substitutions because they seem unrelated to what we ordered.
-Other times we get items that are significantly greater than what we ordered.
+Other times, we get items that are significantly greater than what we ordered.
 For example, we may order a 50-count bottle of Advil.
 It is out-of-stock, so they substitute it with a 250-count bottle of Advil for the same price.
 Seems strange, but we definitely don’t complain.
 This talk fascinated me because they discussed how they determine what to substitute.

 I welcome your feedback and suggestions.
 Follow me on Twitter (@pacejohn) and on LinkedIn (https://www.linkedin.com/in/john-pace-phd-20b87070/).
 Also, follow my company, Mark III Systems on Twitter (@markiiisystems).